annalatyeva/anna-katsur-portfolio/README.md

 - React Router DOM - v6.23.0
 - - Was used to display and navigate between DOM elements by clicking on a link
 - React Player - v2.16.0
-- - Was used to embed video and make them responsive
+- - Was used to quickly load videos from vimeo and embed them
 - Sass - v1.75.0
 - - Was used to allows using the Sass preprocessor for more convenient and efficient styling
 - Classnames - v2.5.1